kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

+PV `spec.nodeAffinity` becomes mutable.

+If a pod being scheduled to a node that is incompatible with the PV's nodeAffinity, the pod will fail.
+Previously, it will be stuck at `ContainerCreating` status.

+This should be rare, since we don't allow PV nodeAffinity to be updated, nor CSI driver can change the topology reported from NodeGetInfo.
+So this is only possible if the user edited the node labels manually, or is running an incompatible scheduler.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?